 Updated July 2025.
 The One Big Beautiful Bill wasn't so beautiful for solar, but you still have time to take advantage.
-The 30% federal income tax credit for solar project is here to stay for a few more years.
+The 30% to 50% federal income tax credit for solar project is here to stay for a few more years.

 In order to qualify for the 30% tax credit, you have two options:

-Safe Harbor rules still apply, so systems which Safe Harbor by 12 months from enactment, still have 4 years from “start of construction” to be placed in service, so it is possible to safe harbor and then finish your project in June 2030, but there rules about continuous construction.
-The Dec 31, 2027 deadline applies only to systems that “begin construction” after 12 months after enactment.
+Projects that Safe Harbor by 12 months from enactment, still have 4 years from “start of construction” to be placed in service, so it is possible to safe harbor and then finish your project in June 2030.
+The current rules for safe harbor require at least a 5% of project costs to be incurred or you must start "physical work of a significant nature".

 Only the owner of the solar project receives the credits and these flow through via K-1s to the shareholders.

-You can now CARRY BACK the tax credit 3 years.
+You can CARRY BACK the tax credit 3 years.

 This means that an owner of solar system placed in service in 2025 can go back to 2022 and amend their tax returns to receive a refund.